basilstotz/puavo-image-utils/README.md

 4. Installs all local debs in **debs.d/\*.deb**.
 All dependencies are resolved at the end.
 5. Executes all parts (or snippets) in **parts.d/\<partname\>/install.sh**.

-- If no errors are detected a new puavo-os will bei built.
+If no errors are detected a new puavo-os will bei built.

+- Use option ---force to force image creation even with errors
 - Use the option --interactive to force an interactice shell

 ## More About Parts